Skip to main content

 Your API expects a JSON array, such as ["one","two","three"].

-The extract value formatter allows you to extract a value appended to a postback.
+The extract formatter allows you to extract a value appended to a postback.

 What is the use case?